 - A variety of digital recorders and microphones will be available to try using in the field.

-- Food: A break with coffee and a light breakfast will be provided each morning at 9:30 at the field location.
-There will be an opportunity to order bagged lunches and snacks.
+- Food: A break with coffee and a light breakfast will be provided each morning at 10:00am at the field location.
+There will be an opportunity to order bagged lunches.
 Refreshments will be provided for the classroom portions of this course.

 Limited class size of 12 people, register immediately to secure your spot.